ibm-cloud-docs/Cloudant/api/replication.md

 If the database exists,
 the replication proceeds as normal.

-*Example request to create a target database and replicate onto it:*
+#### Example request to create a target database and replicate onto it

 ```http
 POST http://$ACCOUNT.cloudant.com/_replicate